nextflow-io/training/docs/basic_training/processes.md

 ### Composite inputs and outputs

-So far we have seen how to declare multiple input and output channels that can handle one value at a time.
+So far you have seen how to declare multiple input and output channels that can handle one value at a time.
 However, Nextflow can also handle a _tuple_ of values.

 The `input` and `output` declarations for tuples must be declared with a `tuple` qualifier followed by the definition of each element in the tuple.